Cyberfalcons/robot2015/README.md

 	- [ ] Autonomous Robot Code
 	- [ ] Teleop Robot Code
 - [ ] Layout Swag Lights
+- [ ] Figure out how to use gyro to stabilize horizontal sway

 ## Project Ideas
 * Correct for drift in the omni wheels